mienaikoe/ziyu/Chapters/2-4-Chapter11.md

 "We have to be more invisible.
 More-"

 "We?
-Cas, I never said anything about joining you.
+Casra, I never said anything about joining you.
 You're lucky I didn't come with a band of warriors to take you and your kaln to Shinna.
 Thi would give me my own tribe for your neck."

 "And yet you are here alone, your spear dry and your speech soft."

 Kipnu had never seen such a formidable spirit.
-In the face of capture Cas retained every thread of hae conviction.
+In the face of capture Casra retained every thread of hae conviction.

 Setre removed her spear and held it to Casra's neck.
 Thi didn't flinch as they both stared each other down.